7 Eco-Friendly Planters & Pots That Will Ex-Seed Your Gardening Expectations

 Bergs Potter continues to work with the same family-owned clay workshop in Italy and helps uphold the Tuscany region’s ancient pottery crafting practices.

-Their time-honored commitment to quality, heritage craftsmanship is at the core of their respect for workers, customers, and the planet.
+Their commitment to quality, heritage craftsmanship is at the core of their respect for workers, customers, and the planet.

 6. Wilder Island